neurolabusc/Bru2Nii/README.md

  - Handles slice gap seen in some files (issue identified by Horea Christian)
  - Bru2 -o option no longer adds search path (issue identified by Horea Christian)

-11Apr2016 :
+15Apr2016 :
- - Uses receiver gain (RG) to adjust image scaling (suggested by Chern-Chyi Yen)
+ - Uses PVM_SpatResol for 3D sequences.
+Uses the slope, the offset, and the gain specified in the parameter files to adjust image scaling (suggested by Chern-Chyi Yen)

 ##### License